Equivariant localizing invariants of simple varieties: Examples of simple varieties

-We prove that finite Schubert varieties in usual Grassmannians are simple $T$-equivariant varieties in Lemma \ref{lemma: finite schubert varieties are simple}.
+We prove that finite Schubert varieties in usual Grassmannians are simple varieties in Lemma \ref{lemma: finite schubert varieties are simple} -- they lie in the class $\eB^B_k$, and in particular in $\eB^T_k$.
 Already here, our computations seem to be new.

 We start by quickly recalling the definitions; see \cite{Bri04} or \cite[\S 2.2, \S 2.3]{Oet21} for these standard facts.
-For the sake of readability, we stick to the convention that $\Grass^*(-, d)$ parametrizes rank $d$ locally free subbundles throughout this subsection.
+For the sake of readability, we use the convention dual to Notation \ref{notation: flag bundles}: given $X \in \Sch_k$, $\eF \in \Qcoh(X)$ and a dimension vector $d_{\bullet} = (d_1, \dots, d_m)$, we denote $\Flag^*_X(\eF, d_{\bullet})$ the scheme parametrizing flags of {\it subbundles} -- as opposed to quotient bundles -- with successive subquotients of ranks $d_1, \dots, d_m$.
+In particular, $\Grass^*(\eF, d)$ parametrizes rank $d$ locally free {\it subbundles}, compatibly with the above references.